ConceptNet 5.5.5 update

 Build process changes:

-• The tests have been organized into tests that can be run before building ConceptNet, tests that can be run after a small example build, and tests that require the full ConceptNet.
-The first two kinds of tests are run automatically, in the right sequence, by the test.sh script.
+- The tests have been organized into tests that can be run before building ConceptNet, tests that can be run after a small example build, and tests that require the full ConceptNet.
+The first two kinds of tests are run automatically, in the right sequence, by the

 Library changes:

-• Uses the marisa-trie library to speed up inferring vectors for out-of-vocabulary words.
+library to speed up inferring vectors for out-of-vocabulary words. - Uses the

-• Depends on a specific version of xmltodict, because a breaking change to xmltodict managed to break the build process of many previous versions of ConceptNet.
+managed to break the build process of many previous versions of ConceptNet. - The

 Understanding our version numbers